kubecost/docs/openshift-kubecost-install.md

 ```
 </details>

-Then, make sure you are in the same directory as your `kubecost-rules.yaml`, load the rules using `cortextool`.
+Make you are in the same directory as your `kubecost-rules.yaml`, then load the rules using `cortextool`.
 Replace the address with your Grafana Cloud’s Prometheus endpoint (Remember to omit the /api/prom path from the endpoint URL).

 ```Bash
 cortextool rules load \